dkhmelenko/WearTimer/README.md

 [![Build Status on Travis:](https://travis-ci.org/brave-warrior/WearTimer.svg?branch=master)](https://travis-ci.org/brave-warrior/WearTimer)

 Improved Stopwatch and Timer for the Android Wear platform.
-This solutions provides 2 projects: one for the Android Wear platform and another for the classic Android platform (handheld).
+This solution provides 2 projects: one for the Android Wear platform and another for the classic Android platform (handheld).
 Features:
 - Stopwatch with a background work
 - Stopwatch lap times